byteben/Toast/README.md

 Toast_Notify.ps1

 **Known Issues**
 Currently, the images in the XML can only be read from the local files system.
 This is not an issue if we are deploying the package from MEMCM.
-Further development will see the ability to convert images to Base64 or host them on a web server
+Further development will see the ability to convert images to Base64 or host them on a web server.

 **Thanks for the help from**
   @guyrleech
   @young_robbo

 **Community**
   Seriously check our Martin Bentsson's work on Toasts.
 It is very comprehensive.  https://www.imab.dk/windows-10-toast-notification-script/
   I challenged myself to learn how Windows Toasts work so this was a labour of love for me.
 I have enjoyed the ride so far